This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Much Water do The Potatoes Require in a Raised Bed

-As potatoes are growing, they do not require a lot of water, But as they get larger, they will utilize a lot of water to support the foliage and grow the tubers.
+As potatoes grow, they do not require a lot of water, But as they get larger, they will utilize a lot of water to support the foliage and grow the tubers.

 Depending on how much preparation you did for your soil will determine the amount of water required.
 The depth of the bed, the amount of compost and farmyard manure added, and the weather will all play a part.